TeespringLabs/log-scale/README.md

 # log-scale

-Logarithmic scale class that helps with conversions and calculations
+log-scale is a logarithmic scale class that helps with conversions and calculations.

 ## Usage